Holland, New York: Geography

 New York State Route 16 is a major north–south highway through the town.

 The East Branch of Cazenovia Creek flows northward through Holland.

 Holland Central Schools

 Established in 1933, the school was centralized and a new building was put up on 103 Canada Street.
 Students left the old school, located today where the town hall resides, after Christmas break of 1932, and moved into the new establishment in January.
 The Harold O. Brumstead elementary building was added in 1960, and a middle school was built in 1973 on the corner of Partridge and Route 16.
 The original building on Canada Street is currently the Holland Junior/Senior High School.

 In November 1982, Holland's boys varsity soccer team tied Mattituck, 1-1, in the state Class C soccer finals, earning the school's first state title in any sport.
 As of 2010, only one other Section 6 boys soccer team since 1978 (North Collins, Class D, 1994) had won a NYSPHSAA crown.

-In 2008, for the 75th anniversary celebration, a group of sixth grade students created a video which documents the history of Holland Central Schools.